slatedocs/slate/callback_url.md

 - `Fail` - When marked as Failed
 - `Junk` - When marked as Junk
 - `In Call Center` - When lead is sent to call center

-Other parameters are the once described in the http://anarock.github.io/leads documentation.

-All object arrays in the payload are sorted with latest first, eg. calls, events, notes dispositions are sorted as latest first
+Note: All object arrays in the payload are sorted with latest first, eg. calls, events, notes dispositions are sorted as latest first.

 ### Few Examples of the hooks about consuming hooks on various actiosn